tc39/proposal-array-is-template-object/README.md

 /**
  * A tag function that produces *TrustedHTML* or null if the
- * policy name "trustedHTMTagFunction" is not available.
+ * policy name "trustedHTMLTagFunction" is not available.
  */
 export trustedHTML = (() => {
   // We use TrustedType's first-come-first-serve policy name restrictions